3ytasarim/Algi-Akademi/replit.md

 - **Export Directory Cleanup**: Removed problematic export/algi-akademi directory that was causing deployment to look in wrong location
 - **Deployment Scripts Updated**: Fixed all deployment scripts to work with current project structure
 - **DOM Fix**: Resolved nested anchor tag validation warnings in Sidebar component
-- **Deployment Issue**: Changed from Static to Autoscale to support Node.js runtime and backend functionality